httpsDr3aMy/To-Do-List/README.md

 delete_row(connection)
 This function prompts the user to enter the row number of the task they want to delete, then deletes that row from the 'task' table in the connected database.

-#Usage
+Usage
 1. Run the program with python3 main.py
-2. Choose an option from the menu:
+2. Choose an option from the menu: Show tasks, Add task, Remove task, Exit program
-2.1 Show tasks
-2.2 Add task
-2.3 Remove task
-2.4 Exit program
 3. Follow the prompts to add or remove tasks
 4. Tasks and their execution times are stored in the database for future reference.